On My Mind (Ellie Goulding song)

 "On My Mind" is a song by English singer-songwriter Ellie Goulding from her third studio album, Delirium (2015).
-It was released as the lead single from Delirium on 18 September 2015 by Polydor Records.
+It was released on 17 September 2015, by Polydor Records, serving as the album's lead single.
 Written by Goulding, Max Martin, Savan Kotecha and Ilya Salmanzadeh, "On My Mind" is an electropop and R&B song whose instrumentation consists of scratchy guitars, trap drums, slapped beats and sharp, syncopated electronica.
-Lyrically, "On My Mind" talks about a one-night stand with someone the protagonist should not be with, prompting a dichotomy between heart and head.
+Lyrically, the track talks about a one-night stand with someone the protagonist should not be with, prompting a dichotomy between heart and head.
 Though firmly denied by Goulding, many critics considered it an answer song to Ed Sheeran's "Don't".

 "On My Mind" received mostly positive reviews from music critics, who praised it for being a radio-friendly song, as well as Goulding's vocals.
 Multiple critics found it similar to the Police's 1979 song "Message in a Bottle".
 Commercially, "On My Mind" became another top-ten entry for Goulding in the United Kingdom, as well as in Australia and other five territories, while reaching the top 20 in other seven countries.
 In the United States, it reached number 13 on the Billboard Hot 100.
 Its Western-themed music video, directed by Emil Nava, was inspired by the 1991 film Thelma & Louise and shows Goulding in a revenge story in Las Vegas.

 Background and release

-Originally, "On My Mind" was planned to be released in the first quarter of 2015, with British radio network Capital FM announcing that Goulding claimed that hopefully the single was set to be released around March 2015.
-However, the release was postponed due to the commercial success of "Love Me like You Do", released on 7 January 2015 as the second single of the soundtrack to the film Fifty Shades of Grey.
-On 6 August 2015, during iHeartMedia's annual music summit, it was revealed that Goulding's new single was called "On My Mind" and was set to be released "soon".
-On 14 September 2015, Goulding teased her fans on Instagram by posting a "mysterious, semi-topless gif with the date 17 September", announcing the song's release date.
-A day later, she posted a 15-second clip of the song.
-It was described as a "more commercial pop sound" for the singer, who worked with the same team of writers of her successful previous single "Love Me like You Do".
-Goulding described its sound as "[...] very different for me.
-But I think it's a good different."
-On 17 September 2015, "On My Mind" was released to digital download by Polydor Records as the album's lead-single.
-A day later, the song was added to Italian radio, and it was serviced to US contemporary hit radio on 22 September 2015.
+"On My Mind" was originally planned to be released in the first quarter of 2015, with British radio network Capital FM announcing that Goulding claimed that hopefully the single was set to be released around March 2015.
+However, the release was postponed due to the commercial success of "Love Me like You Do", released on 7 January as the second single of the soundtrack to the film, Fifty Shades of Grey.
+On 6 August, during iHeartMedia's annual music summit, it was revealed that Goulding's new single was called "On My Mind" and was set to be released "soon".

+On 14 September, Goulding started teasing her then upcoming single through social media platforms.
+She first teased the song via Instagram sharing a gif, posting a 15-second clip of the song a day later.
+On 17 September, "On My Mind" was released to digital download by Polydor Records as her third studio album Deliriums lead single.
+A day later, the song was added to Italian radio.